- Seek medical care if burning eyes come with vision changes, intense eye pain, or sensitivity to light.

 This condition can also be the result of dry weather.
 Low air humidity can make the eyes more sensitive and cause a feeling of sand in the eyes and difficulty reading at night.

-What to do: Be conscious of blinking when you're at the computer for long periods.
+Treatment: Be conscious of blinking when you're at the computer for long periods.
 You may also find saline solution or hydrating eye drops to hydrate beneficial for keeping your eyes more moist.

 4. Dengue